stryker-mutator/stryker-js/docs/configuration.md

 As you can see, when you disable bail, a lot more tests get the "Killing" status, meaning that they killed at least 1 mutant.
 This does come with a performance penalty of 12s in this example.

 _Note: Disable bail needs to be supported by the test runner plugin in order to work.
-All official test runner plugins (`@stryker-mutator/xxx-runner`) support this feature._
+All official test runner plugins (`@stryker-mutator/xxx-runner`) support this feature except for Jest.
+Jest always runs without --bail (see [#11766](https://github.com/facebook/jest/issues/11766)) inside Stryker, however it will report only the first failing test when disableBail=false and all failing tests when disableBail=true_

 ### `disableTypeChecks` [`false | string`]